|Died||In 127 AC, at King's Landing|

 The Rogue Prince (mentioned)

-After Mellos passed away, Rhaenyra recommended that Gerardys take his place as Grand Maester.
+Mellos passed away one night in 127 AC, collapsing while climbing the serpentine steps.
+Rhaenyra recommended that Gerardys take his place as Grand Maester.
 Queen Alicent, on the other hand, wanted Maester Alfador, who served House Hightower, named to the office.
 Beset from both sides, Viserys chose neither, reminding both his wife and daughter that the Citadel would decide who filled the office.
 Archmaester Orwyle, in the end, was selected by the conclave as the new Grand Maester.

 Mellos's written accounts were used frequently by Archmaester Gyldayn in his own writings.
 Gyldan considered Mellos's frequent leechings to be less effective than Maester Gerardys's potions and tinctures.